albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 The person with age `2147483647` is placed before the person with age `-2`.
 That is incorrect!!
 We all know that `-2` is smaller than `2147483647`, yet our instance of `Comparator` thinks otherwise.

 The above problem arises from the fact that integer arithmetic in Java overflows and produces unexpected behaviour.
-When we subtract a negative value from a positive value we simply add the two numbers.
+When we subtract a negative value from a positive value, we simply add the two numbers.

 ```
 jshell> 10 - -2
 $1 ==> 12
 ```

-A positive number indicates that the left operand (value of `10`) is larger than the right operand (value of `-2`).
+A positive number indicates that the left operand (value of `10`) is larger than the right operand (value of `-2`), which is correct.

-Now consider our values
+Now consider our extreme values

 ```
 jshell> 2147483647 - -2
 $2 ==> -2147483647
 ```

-A negative number, on the other hand, indicates that the left operand (value of `2147483647`) is smaller than the right operand (value of `-2`), which is incorrect!!
+The evaluation of `2147483647 - -2` is equivalent to `2147483647 + 2` which overflows and returns a negative value.
+A negative value, on the other hand, indicates that the left operand (value of `2147483647`) is smaller than the right operand (value of `-2`), which is incorrect!!

+This is quite a big problem which caused big bugs, even within Java API.
+The [`Arrays.binarySerach()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Arrays.html#binarySearch(int%5B%5D,int)) method was [broken because of this oversight](https://ai.googleblog.com/2006/06/extra-extra-read-all-about-it-nearly.html).

 Luckily we can rely on the [`Integer` wrapper class's `compare()` method](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Integer.html#compare(int,int)).
 Consider the following example.